The Gromov-Hausdorff propinquity for metric Spectral Triples: Abstract

 \section{Abstract}

-We define a metric on the class of metric spectral triples, which is null exactly between spectral triples with unitary equivalent Dirac operators and *-isomorphic underlying C*-algebras.
+We define a metric on the class of metric spectral triples, which is null exactly between unitarily equivalent spectral triples.
 This metric dominates the propinquity, and thus implies metric convergence of the {\qcms s} induced by metric spectral triples.
 In the process of our construction, we also introduce the covariant modular propinquity, as a key component for the definition of the spectral propinquity.